Submitting samples and/or data to CryoArks

 To donate a sample to CryoArks, ideally a minimum of 100 µL aqueous gDNA, 200 µL blood and/or 1 cm3 tissue should be available, but we understand the volume will depend on the size of the animal or what is left after the veterinary checks have been completed (for samples collected from live animals).
 To submit data only to CryoArks we recommend listing all samples that you wish to make available to the wider research community on the CryoArks database.

-Any number of samples or data can be submitted but ideally multiple samples with be available, including different body tissues (e.g. blood, heart, muscle, liver, etc.).
+Any number of samples or data can be submitted but ideally multiple samples should be available, including different body tissues (e.g. blood, heart, muscle, liver, etc.).
 Collections may also include population genetics surveys, some of which include samples taken from many hundreds of individuals of a single species.
 We recognise the value of these sample/data combinations and are happy to discuss biobanking options with you.

 Tissue samples should be stored frozen or in a small amount of >95% Analar Ethanol.
 Aqueous DNAs in sterile distilled water, TE buffer or freeze dried (please specify).
 Blood should be stored in EDTA not heparin.
 Other storage media may also be welcome depending on sample type and would be considered on a case-by-case basis.